Career Training

 workforce development

-Join the fast-growing clean energy industry with a paid training and internship!
+Join the energy efficiency industry with a paid training and internship!

-Center for Energy and Environment (CEE) offers paid training to join the fast-growing clean energy and energy efficiency sector.
-We prioritize training Black, Indigenous, Asian, Latine, people of color and women from communities across the Twin Cities that have been underrepresented in this industry.
+Center for Energy and Environment (CEE) offers paid training to join the clean energy and energy efficiency sector, which presents many opportunities.
+We prioritize training Black, Indigenous, Asian, and Latine participants, people of color, and women from communities across the Twin Cities that have been underrepresented in this industry.
 Past graduates have gone on to work as energy auditors, insulation installers, line workers, contractors, and more.

 Check out each page below to learn more about eligibility and registration!